biometricITC/cPP-biometrics/input/Bio cPP.md

 lower. \[ISO21879\] is proposing that FAR would be 1 in 10000 or lower that is equal to a conventional four-digit PIN-Code for secure transaction.
-Several mobile vendors have specified fingerprint verification on small sensors shall have the FAR lower than 0.002% and recommended to have the FRR lower than 10%.
+Several mobile vendors have specified fingerprint verification shall have the FAR lower than 0.002% and recommended to have the FRR lower than 10%.
 The cPP doesn’t provide any recommendation for those error rates however, ST author should set appropriate error rates referring those value.